BLumia/qtwinextras/README.md

 ## Usage

-Before building, you might need to update `QT_REPO_MODULE_VERSION` to the Qt version you're using.
-Version older than `6.7.2` is not tested and I have no plan to test this module on older Qt version.

 To build, simply use CMake (QMake is NOT supported):

 ```shell
 $ cmake -Bbuild .
 $ cmake --build build --config RelWithDebInfo
 ```

+Version older than `6.7.2` is not tested and I have no plan to test this module on older Qt version.

 You can also enable the `QT_BUILD_EXAMPLES` option to build the existing examples.